-All About making gifts out of photo cards your friends have sent to you
+How about making gifts from the photo cards your friends have sent to you?

 Your friends and family have chosen their favorite photograph and sent it to you in the form of a Christmas or Holiday card.

 Now all you need to do is send me those photo cards and I will make them into beautiful photo sculpture ornaments you can proudly give back.